gualt1995/pIHM/README.md

   <img src="https://raw.githubusercontent.com/gualt1995/pIHM/master/images/5.png" width="150" title="hover text">
 </p>

-After the app is installed on a device the user is able to access the restaurant menu, choose his food and add or remove ingredients form the each of the dishes he adds.
-The cart then displays a summary of his order from which one can delete unwanted dishes or proceed to order and pay.
+After the app is installed the user is able to access the restaurant menu, choose his/her food and add or remove ingredients from the each of the dishes he/she adds.
+The cart then displays a summary of the order from which one can delete unwanted dishes or proceed to order and pay.
 ## Features :
 * The client is able to call a waiter
 * The ingredients of each dish can be displayed